GrumpyOldPizza/arduino-STM32L4/README.md

  3. Create a folder named ```hardware```, if it does not exist, and change directories to it
  4. Clone this repo: ```git clone https://github.com/grumpyoldpizza/arduino-STM32L4.git grumpyoldpizza/stm32l4```
  5. Restart the Arduino IDE

+## Recovering from a faulty sketch for Tlera Corp Boards

+ Sometimes a faulty sketch can render the normal USB Serial based integration into the Arduindo IDE not working.
+In this case plugin the STM32L4 board and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go ack to a working USB Serial setup.

 ## Credits